LunaSare/datelifeMS1/review.md

 > 1. how and why is a parsimony method used to estimate branch lengths and how is this used in combination with a likelihood method (line 174)?

 **Thanks for this question.
-We elaborate on this on the Description section, subsection "Dating a tree with branch lengths" L221-228.
+We elaborate on this on the Description section, subsection "Dating a tree with branch lengths" L278 (manuscript-differences.pdf).
 Briefly, we implement the parsimony algorithm ACCTRAN using functions from the R package phangorn.
 We chose this algorithm as a quick way to obtain initial branch lengths that can be optimized afterwards using ML.
 The DNA matrices generated from data mined from the Barcode of Life Database (BOLD) do not have too much variation, so ACCTRAN resolves ambiguous character optimization by assigning changes along branches of the tree as close to the root as possible (Agnarsson & Miller, 2008, doi:10.1111/j.1096-0031.2008.00229.x).Once parsimony branch lengths are estimated, they become parameters that are then optimized using Maximum Likelihood (ML), given the alignment, the topology and a simple JC model.
 The branches that are returned are ML branches.**
 <!--ACCTRAN has been implemented in Forest et al. 2005.
 Teasing apart molecular-versus fossil-based error estimates when dating phylogenetic trees: a case study in the birch family Betulaceae.
 Systematic Botany.-->
 **We added a vignette to the R package in which we showcase the whole workflow of branch length optimization, from parsimony to ML.
 This vignette is available at http://phylotastic.org/datelife/articles/making_bold_trees.html.**

 ***
 > 2. Why are the node ages evenly distributed between calibrations?
 I would expect an exponential distribution of node ages under a standard birth-death process.

 **Thanks for this questions.
-We elaborate on it on the "Description" section, at the end of subsection "Dating a tree topology with no branch lengths", L 202-210.Note that we expanded the subsection "Dating a tree topology" into three sections: "Applying secondary calibrations", "Dating a tree topology" and "Dating a tree with branch lengths".**
+We elaborate on it on the "Description" section, at the end of subsection "Dating a tree topology without branch lengths", L 2268 (manuscript-differences.pdf).
+Note that we expanded the subsection "Dating a tree topology" into three sections: "Applying secondary calibrations", "Dating a tree topology" and "Dating a tree with branch lengths".**

 **We want to point out that the main goal of the summarizing step in DateLife (when we distribute ages evenly in the chronogram) is to provide a single chronogram that can quickly show at a glance, and in the most agnostic way possible, the distribution of node ages obtained from published studies.
-Using an exponential distribution for missing node ages would make additional assumptions about the underlying evolutionary model of the chronogram, which can bias results in downstream analyses, as we elaborate in the discussion section, "Effects of phylogenetic sampling on downstream analyses" (L445 of manuscript without differences; L527 of manuscript with differences).**
+Using an exponential distribution for missing node ages would make additional assumptions about the underlying evolutionary model of the chronogram, which can bias results in downstream analyses, as we elaborate in the discussion section, "Effects of taxon sampling on downstream analyses" (L598 of file manuscript-differences.pdf).**

 **In the DateLife package we have implemented a function called "make_mrbayes_tree", that runs the MrBayes algorithm using the option in which you can use a birth-death strict-clock model to sample branch lengths in the absence of genetic data.
 Inherited from MrBayes implementation, the function requires setting parameter values for birth and death rates.
 If the amount of missing genetic data is large, the birth and death rate values applied will determine the shape of the chronogram branch length distribution and bias the tree shape (Rabosky 2015, doi:10.1111/evo.12817).**

 **We discuss the effects of using this type of chronograms with missing data that have been completed at random following a certain diversification model, especially when used for analyses that require estimating a diversification rate, which might introduce circularity (Rabosky, 2015.
 Evolution doi:10.1111/evo.12817).**